Skip to content

 73. Commitment to no hunting or only sustainable hunting of species applies to all suppliers?

-The company states to ensure there is no hunting of ""protected species"" in its concession area.
+The company commits to no hunting of protected species only.
 This applies to all suppliers.

 • HCV, HCS and impact assessments HCV, HCS and impact assessments